hashicorp/terraform-provider-google/website/docs/r/project_service_identity.html.markdown

 The following arguments are supported:

 * `service` -
   (Required)
   The service to generate identity for.

 - - -

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+## Attributes Reference

+In addition to the arguments listed above, the following computed attributes are exported:

+* `email` - The email address of the Google managed service account.

 ## Timeouts

 This resource provides the following [Timeouts](/docs/configuration/resources.html#timeouts) configuration options:

-- `create` - Default is 20 minutes.
+* `create` - Default is 20 minutes.

 ## User Project Overrides